 There are no words to describe how much I love Sintra!
-I have been there every time I went to Portugal and I am definitely planning to go again.
+I love going there every time I visit Portugal, if I have a chance.
 Sintra is located just 30 km away from Lisbon and is easily accessible by car or public transportation.
-The beauty and the history of the place is something that brings a lot of tourists there every year, but it’s not just another touristy destination.
+The beauty and the history of the place is something that brings a lot of tourists every year.
+It is not just another touristy destination, though.
 Sintra has an incredible energy, interesting history and is definitely a spot for photographers.
 It is a place that makes me dream away.
-Sintra is a must when in Lisbon, and I hope that my article will help you plan your trip and understand what is the best way to get around Sintra.
+It is a must when in Lisbon, and I hope that my article will help you plan your trip and understand what is the best way to get around Sintra.

 1. Monserrate Palace